samuelfchen/rda-1/README.md

     //ToString(): serialize (encode) the container and its content to an RDA formatted string System.Console.WriteLine(rda1.ToString());   //print the encoded container string, eg "|\|One|Two|Three"

-    //Parse(): de-serialize an RDA formatted string to an RDA container object Rda rda2 = Rda.Parse(rda1.ToString());   //Parse() method does the reverse of the ToString() method.
+    //Parse(): de-serialize an RDA formatted string back to an RDA container object Rda rda2 = Rda.Parse(rda1.ToString());   //Parse() method does the reverse of the ToString() method.

-    //GetValue(): retrieve a value from an index location in an RDA container
+    //GetValue(): retrieve a value from in an RDA container at an index location
     System.Console.WriteLine(rda2.GetValue(2));   //print "Three", the value stored at index=2 in the container.
 }
 ```

-#### _API "Piece 2": the IRdaSerializable interface_
+#### _API "Piece #2": the IRdaSerializable interface_

 The _IRdaSerializable interface_ is for applications to implement object serialization using RDA.
 It defines two methods: